-Unfortunately, in the world of legally binding real estate contracts, it’s anything but easy for a seller to back out.
+Real estate contracts are legally binding agreements, making it anything but easy for a seller to simply back out.
 While most contracts include contingencies that may allow an escape from the deal, those loopholes are generally built in to protect buyers, not sellers.

-Considering the alternatives, which could include pricey legal fees, a lengthy court case, or being forced to move — this was an agreement Yaqub considered to be a good deal for the seller.
-Over his 15 years in real estate, he’s witnessed his fair-share of sellers try to back out of a contract for a variety of reasons.
+Considering the alternatives, which could include pricey legal fees, a lengthy court case, or removal from the home, this was an agreement Yaqub considered to be a good deal for the seller.
+Over his 15 years in real estate, he’s witnessed his fair share of sellers try to back out of a contract for a variety of reasons.

-Whether it’s a relocation falling through, or the seller losing their job, a change in circumstances can make it hard, or close to impossible, for a seller to go through with the sale.
-When moving plans changed for Yaqub’s sellers, they decided it made more sense for them to try to stay in their current home then look for another in the same area.
+Whether it’s a relocation falling through, a family emergency, or the loss of a job, a change in circumstances can make it hard, or near impossible, for a seller to go through with the sale.

 The seller has failed to find a replacement home within the closing period, and would rather stay put.

 The love a seller has for their home doesn’t just disappear when the contract goes into effect.
-The memories in the house or the appreciation of the neighborhood might be too strong to part with.
+A home has happy memories that can make it difficult to part with.
 The sale might create unhappiness or anxiety in family members.
 For these reasons, some sellers feel like they’re making a mistake as the closing date looms.

 If the home is being sold through an estate, tension among family members could lead to disagreements whether now is the right time to sell.

-There are endless reasons a seller claims to try to back out of a signed real estate contract, but most of them don’t fall under the appropriate legal grounds to void a contract.
+There are endless reasons a seller may wish to back out of a signed real estate contract, but most of them don’t fall under the appropriate legal grounds to void a contract.

 Sellers trying to buy and sell a home simultaneously may include a suitable housing contingency in their real estate contract.
-In the case that the home they were purchasing falls through, they might have grounds to back out of the contract.
+In the case that the seller isn’t able to secure suitable housing, they might have grounds to back out of the contract.
 This contingency only applies if it has been explicitly written into the contract.

-Ironically, a compelling case for a seller to back out has little to do with their actions, and more so with that of the buyer’s.
-If the buyer doesn’t meet deadlines outlined in the contract, such as securing a mortgage or performing the inspection within the agreed-upon timeline, the seller has grounds to cancel the contract.
+Often, a compelling case for a seller to back out has little to do with their actions, and more so with that of the buyer’s.
+If the buyer doesn’t meet deadlines outlined in the contract, such as securing a mortgage or performing the inspection within the agreed-upon timeline, the seller may have grounds to cancel the contract.

 Some real estate contracts include a time is of the essence provision, which stipulates that both parties are expected to fulfill the contract in an appropriate amount of time.
 “Many buyers don’t perform in a timely manner,” Schorr says, “and those can be big outs for the seller.”
 If that’s the case, the seller will want to pay close attention to dates and the buyer’s actions to build a compelling case to pull the contract.

 As noted, most home purchase contracts are built to protect the buyer, not the seller, with buyer contingencies typically built into the contract by default.
 Your buyer will likely have the freedom to walk away at any three of these moments without losing their earnest money, effectively voiding the contract and giving the seller an out, too.

-If a buyer finds something they’re unhappy with during the inspection process and can’t make amends with the seller, they can walk away with no consequences.
+Inspection contingency: If a buyer finds something they’re unhappy with during the inspection process and can’t make amends with the seller, they can walk away with no consequences.
 While it is reasonable and fair for the seller to negotiate the repairs they will make or pay for, and some repairs may be required by the buyer’s mortgage company, the seller isn’t obligated to do so by law.

 What happens if the seller cancels the contract?

 Life happens, and a seller may have to cancel their contract, even if they can’t legally do so.
-In the event that a seller cancels their contract outside of the legal grounds, they can face some of all of the following scenarios:
+In the event that a seller cancels their contract outside of the legal grounds, they can face some or all of the following repercussions:

-The buyer can force the seller to complete the sale.
+The buyer may force the seller to complete the sale

-If the buyer believes the seller’s grounds for terminating the contract aren’t sound, they can take a seller to court and demand not only monetary compensation for the loss of the home but that the seller pays their legal fees.
+If the buyer believes the seller’s grounds for terminating the contract aren’t sound, they can take a seller to court and request monetary compensation for the loss of the home and that the seller pay their legal fees.

-Since the buyer has a legal right to the property, they can file a lis pendens, or lien on the home.
-That means the buyer has staked their claim on the home and makes it nearly impossible to sell the home to any other potential buyers.
+Since the buyer has a legal right to the property, they can often file a lis pendens, or lien on the home.
+That means the buyer has staked their claim on the home and makes it challenging to sell the home to any other potential buyers.

 Need to back out of a contract?
 Keep these tips in mind

-Even if they don’t have the legal grounds to do so, circumstances might force sellers into backing out of their contract.
-Instead of jumping ahead to the courtroom follow these tips from our experienced agents and attorney may help you avoid a legal battle:
+Even if you don’t have the legal grounds to do so, circumstances might force you into backing out of a contract.
+These tips from our experienced agents and attorney may help you avoid a legal battle:

-As Yaqub mentioned, his buyer was willing to part with $20,000 to ask the buyers to walk away from the deal.
+As Yaqub mentioned, his seller was willing to part with $20,000 to ask the buyers to walk away from the deal.
 There’s no hard and fast number to offer, but sellers should be willing to negotiate if they want to keep the home.
-Think of it this way, if you can’t come to an agreement at this stage, you’ll have to try mediation or arbitration, where the costs start to skyrocket.
+Think of it this way, if you can’t come to an agreement at this stage, you’ll have to try mediation or arbitration (or worse, court!), where the costs start to skyrocket.

 Disclaimer: This article is meant to be used as a helpful guide, and is not to be taken as legal advice.
 If you need legal help with a real estate contract, please contact a skilled real estate attorney.